 What is Covariance?

-Covariance may sound like a complex term, but it simply means 'the property of being able to change together.'
+Covariance may sound like a complicated term at first, but it simply means the property of being able to change in accordance with something else.

-For example, when a type A can be changed to type B, the derived type C<A> can also change to C<B>.
-This is what we refer to as covariance.
+For example, when a type A can be changed to type B, and the derived type C<A> can also change to C<B>, this is referred to as covariance.

 IEnumerable<string> strings = new List<string>();